ONLYOFFICE/onlyoffice-jira/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing Jira ONLYOFFICE integration plugin
+## Installing Jira ONLYOFFICE integration app

 Upload the compiled ***target/onlyoffice-jira-plugin.jar*** to Jira on the `Manage apps` page.

 The latest compiled package files are available [here](https://github.com/ONLYOFFICE/onlyoffice-jira/releases) and on [Atlassian Marketplace](https://marketplace.atlassian.com/???).

-You can also install plugin from Jira administration panel:
+You can also install the app from Jira administration panel:

 1. Navigate to `Manage apps` page.
 2. Click **Find new apps** on the left panel.
 3. Locate **ONLYOFFICE Connector for Jira** using search.
 4. Click **Install** to download and install the app.

-## Configuring Jira ONLYOFFICE integration plugin
+## Configuring Jira ONLYOFFICE integration app

-Find the uploaded ***ONLYOFFICE Jira plugin*** on the `Manage apps` page.
+Find the uploaded app on the `Manage apps` page.
 Click `Configure` and enter the name of the server with ONLYOFFICE Document Server installed:
 ```
 http://documentserver/
 ```